Depreciation

 What is depreciation?

 Depreciation is the loss in value most property undergoes as it ages or experiences normal wear and tear.
-Items that depreciate have a specific length of time that they are considered useful.
-When these items are new, they have 100% of their value, but then depreciate to 0% of their value once they have reached the end of their useful age.
+Items that depreciate have a specific time frame in which they’re considered useful.
+When these items are new, they have 100% of their value, but they depreciate to 0% of their value once they have reached the end of their useful age.

 When you buy home insurance, you need to decide if you want to insure your property for its replacement cost value (RCV) or its actual cash value (ACV).
 Choosing a replacement cost policy means your insurance provider reimburses you the amount it would cost to replace your damaged items with new, similar items.
 An actual cash value policy only pays the depreciated value.

-Each insurance provider has its own way of determining depreciation, some even use the IRS depreciation guidelines.
-However, most consider an item’s replacement cost value and its life expectancy, or how long the owner should expect to get use out of the property.
+Methods for calculating depreciation can vary by insurance provider.
+Most consider an item’s replacement cost value and its life expectancy, or how long the owner should expect to get use out of the property.
 Each year that passes, the item loses a percentage of its value.

-Here’s an example that may make this clearer: Let’s say you buy a laptop for $1,000, and you have actual cash value coverage for it.
-It is assumed to have a life expectancy of five years.
+Here’s an example that may make this clearer: Let’s say you buy a laptop that has a life expectancy of five years for $1,000.
 That means every year, the laptop loses 20% of its value.
 If it’s stolen after only a year, your laptop’s depreciated value is $800.

 Depreciation and claims